tapilew/equilibrio-alpha/README.md

 - **Integer Overflow/Underflow:** Using Solidity ^0.8.0 provides default
   protection.
 Added explicit check for fee calculation.
-- **Test Thoroughly:** Use Foundry for unit and integration testing, covering edge cases.
+- **Test Thoroughly:** Use Foundry for unit and integration testing, covering edge cases for USDC interactions.

 ---

 ## 🛡️ Core Protocol Value Proposition

-**TuriStable Protocol** offers key advantages over traditional systems by leveraging decentralized infrastructure:
+**TuriStable Protocol** offers key advantages over traditional systems by leveraging decentralized infrastructure and the trust associated with USDC:

-1. **Permissionless Access to International Stablecoin Payments:** Any verified Panamanian tourism SME can receive USDT payments globally without needing complex setups with traditional banks or processors.
+1. **Permissionless Access to International USDC Payments:** Any verified Panamanian tourism SME can receive USDC payments globally without needing complex setups with traditional banks or processors, using a stablecoin widely recognized for its reliability.
-2. **Immutable & Verifiable Records:** BlockDAG provides a tamper-proof ledger, giving SMEs a reliable history of international **stablecoin** transactions they can potentially use for accessing credit or partnerships.
+2. **Immutable & Verifiable Records:** BlockDAG provides a tamper-proof ledger, giving SMEs a reliable history of international **USDC** transactions they can potentially use for accessing credit or partnerships.
 3. **Transparent & Atomic Fee Collection:** The 1.8% protocol fee is handled transparently and securely by the smart contract during the payment itself.
 4. **Reduced Platform Risk:** The core settlement logic lives on-chain.
 Even if